whiteclown-ops/esp32-2432S028_video_player/README.md

 [<img src="https://github.com/thelastoutpostworkshop/images/blob/main/Cheay%20Yellow%20Display-3.png" width="500">](https://youtu.be/jYcxUgxz9ks)

+## Project Description
+This project turns the ESP32-2432S028 "Cheap Yellow Display" with the **ILI9341** controller into a standalone SD-card video player.
+The sketch scans a `/mjpeg` folder on the SD card, loads Motion JPEG (`.mjpeg`) files, and plays them back full-screen on the built-in 240x320 display.
+It is designed for simple offline playback with minimal setup: copy converted MJPEG files to the card, power the board, and the videos play in sequence on a loop.

+## Features
+- Plays `.mjpeg` videos directly from the SD card on the ESP32-2432S028
+- Automatically scans the `/mjpeg` folder and builds a playlist from the files it finds
+- Loops through all detected videos continuously
+- Lets the user skip to the next video with the onboard `BOOT` button
+- Uses the Arduino GFX and JPEGDEC libraries for MJPEG decoding and display output
+- Initializes the display and SD card independently for reliable playback on the CYD hardware
+- Prints playback statistics to the Serial Monitor, including frame count, average FPS, timing breakdown, and detected video size
+- Includes sample SD card content and FFmpeg commands for preparing compatible video files

+## What You Can Customize
+- `DISPLAY_SPI_SPEED`: switch between `80000000L` and `40000000L` if your display is unstable at 80 MHz
+- `BL_PIN`: change the display backlight pin for board variants that use a different backlight connection
+- `BOOT_PIN` and `BOOT_BUTTON_DEBOUCE_TIME`: remap or adjust the skip button behavior
+- `SD_CS`, `SD_MISO`, `SD_MOSI`, `SD_SCK`, and `SD_SPI_SPEED`: adapt SD card wiring or bus speed if needed
+- `MJPEG_FOLDER`: point the sketch to a different folder name on the SD card
+- `MAX_FILES`: increase or decrease the maximum number of videos loaded into the playlist
+- `gfx->setRotation(0)`: change screen orientation to match your enclosure or video layout
+- `gfx->invertDisplay(true)`: enable inversion for CYD variants that require it
+- FFmpeg options such as `fps`, `scale`, `transpose`, `q:v`, and `eq=brightness`: tune video orientation, resolution, quality, frame rate, and brightness before copying files to the SD card

 ## Notes
 > Some model of Cheap Yellow Display works only at speed of 40Mhz, change the DISPLAY_SPI_SPEED to 40000000L:
 ```cmd